-Jazz Appreciation Month (fondly known as "JAM") was created right here at the museum in 2002 to herald and celebrate the extraordinary heritage and history of jazz for the entire month of April.
+Jazz Appreciation Month (fondly known as "JAM") was created right here at the museum in 2001 to recognize and celebrate the extraordinary heritage and history of jazz for the entire month of April.

 JAM is intended to stimulate and encourage people of all ages to participate in jazz - to study the music, attend concerts, listen to jazz on radio and recordings, read books about jazz, and more.

-Check out the 2017 JAM poster and explore past posters and featured musicians.
+Check out the 2018 JAM poster and its featured musicians.

-Everything else you might need for your own JAM events – including the JAM logo, radio announcements, and the Directory of Jazz Societies.
+Everything else you might need for your own JAM events – including the JAM logo, and radio announcements.

 Jazz Appreciation Month is made possible through generous support from: